cornelk/hashmap/README.md

   Once a slice is allocated, the size of it does not change.
   The library limits the index into the slice, therefore the Golang size check is obsolete.
   When the slice reaches a defined fill rate, a bigger slice is allocated and all keys are recalculated and transferred into the new slice.

+* For hashing, specialized xxhash implementations are used that match the size of the key type where available